sgryphon/iot-demo-build/aws/README-aws-cdk.md

 To support multiple stacks, e.g. different environments or regions, with custom IPv4 settings, modify `bin/aws-landing.ts` to deploy to multiple stacks.
 The IPv4 addresses need to fit into your allocation plan.

 Note that different IPv6 settings are not needed, as the allocated /56 ranges from Amazon will already be unique.

+### Utility servers

+Additional stacks are also provided inside the CDK application to provision out administration/utility servers, to be able to example the network.

+One server is deployed into the public dual stack network, and can be used as a jump host to access the second server in the private network.